rzane/zendesk_rails/README.md

 # Zendesk Rails

-A mountable Rails engine for the Zendesk API with a high level of customizability.
+Zendesk Rails is a mountable engine for end-users to create, track, and comment on tickets.
+It uses the [Zendesk API Client](https://github.com/zendesk/zendesk_api_client_rb).